Esri/arcgis-maps-sdk-flutter-samples/lib/samples/add_tiled_layer/README.md

 1. Create an `ArcGISTiledLayer` object from a URL.
 2. Create a `Basemap` passing in the tiled layer.
 3. Create an `ArcGISMap` with the basemap.
-4. Set the map on the `ArcGISMapViewController`.
+4. Set the map on the `ArcGISMapView`.

 ## Relevant API